 Proxy cards are issued for no more than one year at a time and must be renewed each year.
-Applications are available at the Taubman Health Sciences Library Circulation Desk or online (N.B.: link to pdf file; 78 kb).
+Applications are available online (N.B.: link to pdf file; 78 kb).

 Borrowing privileges are good for one year, renewable annually, or for the duration of the visit or program if less than one year.

 The Taubman Health Sciences Library provides the following loan periods for all registered borrowers:

 - Journals: Building use only; journal volumes do not circulate.

 - Books: 8 weeks (3 weeks for undergraduate students) — recalls can shorten the loan period to as little as three weeks, depending on the timing (please note the new recall due date on your recall notice)

 - Any library in the system (this also includes the UM Flint Thompson Library)

 - Note: This does not include reserve materials, which must be returned to the lending library.

 Yes, materials from any University Library can be dropped off when the Library is open.
 When the Library is closed, you may one of the following dropboxes:

 Circular driveway off Murfin Drive, located between Walgreens Drama Center and Pierpoint Commons